The symplectic arc algebra is formal: Geometry generalities

 {\bf Case (i):} If this component is a disc, then all rational curve components have vanishing Maslov index, which excludes the presence of bubbles and implies that all other disc components map to $M$ using the vanishing of intersection with $D_{r}$.
 We conclude that all the moduli spaces that appear in such a configuration are regular by our choice of inhomogeneous data, hence that the top dimensional strata in this case have only one disc component which is an element of $\scrR_{1}^{k+1}(\Mbar, (1,0)| x_0; x_k ,\cdots, x_1 ) $.
 This stratum is attached to a ghost sphere carrying the marked points $z_1$ and $z_0$.
 Since these interior marked points are required to map to $D_0$ and $D'_0$, this corresponds to Equation \eqref{eq:second_stratum_interior_bubble}.

 {\bf Case (ii):} Assume all discs are disjoint from $D_0$.
 Since our data is chosen, cf. \eqref{eq:regularity_discs_M_r}, to ensure regularity of the moduli spaces of discs with $0$ or $1$ interior marked points in the complement of $D_0$, in codimension $1$ the following is the only possible type of configuration.
-There is one disc component, which is an element of $ \scrR_{1}^{k+1}(\Mbar, (0,d_r)| x_0; x_k ,\cdots, x_1 ) $ for some integer $d_r$, which is attached to a tree of sphere bubbles, one of which contains a sphere which intersects $D_0$ once.
+There is one disc component, which is an element of $ \scrR_{1}^{k+1}(\Mbar, (0,d_r)| x_0; x_k ,\cdots, x_1 ) $ for some integer $d_r$, which is attached to a tree of sphere bubbles, one of which is a sphere which intersects $D_0$ once.
+Forgetting the other components and marked points, we identify this sphere component with an element of $\scrM_1(\bar{M}|1)$.
 Condition \eqref{eq:transversality_bad_locus_evaluation} implies that, if the dimension is less than $3$, this sphere is disjoint from $D_{r}$.
 Since the total intersection with $D_r$ vanishes, we conclude from Lemma \ref{lem:chern_0_positive_D_r} that there can be no sphere of vanishing Chern class.
 We conclude that this boundary stratum is given by Equation \eqref{eq:first_stratum_interior_bubble}. \end{proof}